-However if you have digestive problems and have not been given a medical diagnosis, I would advise you to see your doctor and do not alter your diet before you visit.
-For some conditions – coeliac disease is an example, you need to be eating gluten to get a positive diagnosis and whilst this can result in ongoing symptoms, it is crucial for your ongoing health that it is diagnosed successfully.
+However, if you have digestive problems and have not been given a medical diagnosis, I would advise you to see your doctor and do not alter your diet before you visit.
+For some conditions – coeliac disease is an example, you need to be eating gluten to get a definite diagnosis, and while this can result in ongoing symptoms, it is crucial for your continuing health that it is diagnosed successfully.
 In all cases of diagnosed IBS, coeliac disease should be ruled out, as the symptoms can be very similar.
-Weight loss and malnutrition can also be common with gastrointestinal conditions so again an assessment with a qualified practitioner that can provide advice on how to prevent further weight loss and malnutrition is really useful.
-Please do get in touch if you would like to discuss dietary treatment of your condition.
+Weight loss and malnutrition can also be shared with gastrointestinal conditions, so again an assessment with a qualified practitioner that can provide advice on how to prevent further weight loss and malnutrition is beneficial.
+Please do get in touch if you would like to discuss the dietary treatment of your condition.